Sound certification of memory-bounded quantum computers: Certification of multi-qubit models

-We have established a way to obtain the local addressability of qubits in a $4$-level system via self-testing of $\mathcal{S}_2$ and also managed to incorporate an entangling gate by means of \cref{cor:adding_inputs}.
-To arrive at a Clifford group generating model, it suffices to add a single-qubit Hadamard gate since $C_\iH X$ together with the local $S$-gates can implement the SWAP operation.
-The approach here resembles the self-testing of the local $S$-gate via subchannels, and for that reason, we do not present a proof here.
-Details can be found in \cref{app:2_qubits} (\cref{res:Clifford_2}).
-Instead, we formulate our final main result for a universal $n$-qubit model.
+To certify the $\Cl_2$ model, we need to augment the $\mathcal{S}_2+\{C_\iH X\}$ model with the Hadamard gate.
+Since $C_\iH X$ and $S$-gates can implement a SWAP operator, it suffices to certify the $H$-gate on one qubit only.
+This can be proven similarly to the certification of the $S$-gate via subchannels.
+Therefore, we omit the proof here and leave the details to \cref{app:2_qubits} (\cref{res:Clifford_2}).
+Instead, we formulate our main result for a universal $n$-qubit model.

-\begin{theorem} For every $n\geq 2$, there exists a finite set $\mathcal{X}^u_n$ of instructions of cardinality $\abs{\mathcal{X}^u_n}\in \LandauO(n 2^n)$, such that the universal $n$-qubit model $\mathcal{U}_n = \Cl_n + \{CS^{(1,2)}\}$ is quasi-deterministically self-tested using $\mathcal{X}^u_n$. \end{theorem} The proof can be found in \cref{app:n_qubits}.
-The explicit form of $\mathcal{X}_n^u$ is also given there, in the statement of \cref{res:S_n}.
-Note that the cardinality of the instruction set is asymptotically optimal in the sense that any self-testing protocol as defined in~\cref{def:self-testing} requires at least $\mathcal{O}(2^n)$ input sequences solely to quiz all the measurement effects $\{M_J\}_{J\in\{0,1\}^n}$.
-If we run a protocol with fewer inputs, that would imply that some of the $2^n$ measurement outcomes can never be observed, and hence we cannot resolve how the tested gates act at least on one subspace of the Hilbert space.
+\begin{theorem} For every $n\geq 2$, the $n$-qubit model $\mathcal{U}_n = \Cl_n + \{CS^{(1,2)}\}$ can be certified by a quiz set $\mathcal{X}^u_n$ with cardinality $\abs{\mathcal{X}^u_n}\in \LandauO(n 2^n)$. \end{theorem} A set of instructions $\mathcal{X}_n$ to certify $\mathcal{S}_n$ is explicitly stated in \cref{res:S_n} in \cref{app:n_qubits}, while the sets for the Clifford and universal models are obtained by augmenting the $\mathcal{S}_n$ model.
+See the proof in \cref{app:n_qubits}.
+Note that the cardinality of the quiz set is asymptotically optimal in the sense that any certifying set of quizzes, as defined in~\cref{def:self-testing}, requires at least $2^n$ input sequences just to test all the measurement effects $\{M_J\}_{J\in\{+,-\}^n}$.
+This, however, does not directly imply that the number of repetitions $N$ in \cref{protocol} must scale exponentially with $n$, as we argue in the robustness analysis section.

-Finally, we comment on the choice of universal gate sets.
-The most common universal model to consider is $\mathcal{C}l_n+\{T^{(1)}\}$, however, strictly speaking, this model cannot be quasi-deterministically self-tested, since its output map is equal to the output map of $\mathcal{C}l_n+\{T^{(1)}Z^{(1)}\}$, while these two models are \emph{not} equivalent.
-This ambiguity can be resolved, but it requires estimation of some probabilities~\cite{noller2024classical}.
-On the other hand, the universal model with $S$, $H$, and $CCZ$-gates can also be quasi-deterministically self-tested, and the choice of $CS$ gate in $\mathcal{U}_n$ is only because it allows universal computation already for $n=2$.
+Before, let us comment on the choice of universal gate sets.
+The most common universal model to consider is $\mathcal{C}l_n+\{T^{(1)}\}$.
+However, this model does not fit exactly in the scope of \ac{QSQ}, since its output map \eqref{eq:outputMap} is equal to the output map of $\mathcal{C}l_n+\{(TZ)^{(1)}\}$, and these two models are \emph{not} equivalent~\cite{schroeder2025certifying}.
+This ambiguity can be resolved by estimating probabilities~\cite{noller2025classical}, which requires a relaxation of \cref{def:self-testing}.
+On the other hand, a universal model with $S$, $H$, and $CCZ$-gates can also be certified in the~\ac{QSQ} protocol using~\cref{cor:adding_inputs}.
+We choose the $CS$ gate in $\mathcal{U}_n$ because it allows universal computation already for $n=2$.